We use cookies on this website.

 Is custom-built law firm software compatible with my existing IT system?

 Yes.IT SYSTEMES architectureIT SYSTEMES designed to connect to any system that exposes an API: accounting ERP systems (Sage, Cegid), HR tools, Active Directory, Microsoft 365, Google Workspace, Teams or 3CX telephony, and expense reporting solutions.
-Each integration is defined during the use case audit and included in the project scope.
-No integration fees are incurred after signing.
+Each integration is defined during the use case audit and included within the project scope.
+No integration fees are discovered after the contract is signed.

 What is the difference between a law firm CRM and a law firm ERP?